• Skip to primary navigation

 The Wild Horse Preserve at Grayce Wynds Farm FarmSupply

-We are a wild horse preserve and educational non-profit.
-Hosting groups for a learning experience is our foremost goal.
-We offer plenty of "hands on" experiences and customize individual programs based upon a group's ages, interests, and needs.
-Our activities promote learning in Science, Social Studies, Language arts, Reading, Health and Physical Education.
-We currently have 27 'ambassador' horses & ponies from the coastal herds of NC for your group to meet.
+The Wild Horse Preserve at Grayce Wynds Farm Farm is a wild horse preserve and educational non-profit.
+Hosting groups for a learning experience is their foremost goal, and they offer plenty of "hands-on" experiences and customize individual programs based on a group's ages, interests, and needs.
+Activities promote learning in Science, Social Studies, Language arts, Reading, Health and Physical Education.
+They currently have 27 'ambassador' horses & ponies from the coastal herds of NC for your group to meet.
 Sue Immen, owner/founder, is a former certified teacher and counselor (BS in PhysEd, MAEd in Counseling).
-910-515-3743 for appointment.
+Call 910-515-3743 for an appointment.

 Hammocks Beach State ParkSwansboro